indygreg/PyOxidizer/pyoxidizer/docs/pyoxidizer_history.rst

 * Apple code signatures now include a time-stamp token issued by Apple's time-stamp server by default.
 Presence of the time-stamp token in code signatures is a requirement to notarize applications.
+* It is now possible to add code signatures to Mach-O binaries that don't have an existing signature.
+Previously, it was only possible to sign binaries that had an existing signature.

 .. _version_0_14_1: